dongjinleekr/docw/README.md

 docw (ver.
-0.5)
+0.6)
 ===============

-DOCW is a cli-based tool for building JIT cluster on top of DigitalOcean™ cloud service.
-Using this tool, you can deploy your own hadoop cluster easily & quickly.
+DOCW is a cli tool aimed to building JIT cluster on top of DigitalOcean™ cloud service.
+Using this tool, you can create & destroy your own cluster easily & quickly.

+As of version 0.6, it supports hadoop & zookeeper cluster.

-# Prerequisitives #
+# Prerequisitives

+* unix-like system

+    I developed & tested it on Ubuntu 14.04 environment.

-* python 3 with psutil, dopy package.
+* python 3
+* nscd

+    If not, install it by `sudo apt-get -y install nscd`

-# Quickstart #
+# Quickstart

+## Install

+> `sudo python3 setup.py install`

+or

+> `python3 setup.py install --user`

-## Creating hadoop cluster in 5 minutes ##
+## Create new cluster

-> docw mknodes 4 2	\# create 2 nodes, each of which has 4 cores.

-This command creates droplets for your digitalocean account.
-Be sure that you have enough droplet limit, whose default value is 5.
-If you request for more droplets, admins will raise your limit.
-Wait until all created droplets are active and temporary passwords are delivered to your email.

-Hostnames are given automatically using your username.
-For example, if your unix username is 'joker', docw will create hosts named with joker-0, joker-1, ... and so on.
-In my case, it was 'dongjinleekr'.

-> docw format --all

-This command conducts following works, for each droplet:

-1. Reset root password: by default, 'root_password'.
-2. Add hostname-ip address mapping to your /etc/hosts.
-3. Install basic packages, e.g. nscd.
-4. Add user account. by default, 'hduser' / 'hduser'.
-5. Establish loginless connection between your machine and the created host.
+The following command creates a hadoop cluster on your DigitalOcean™ account, consists of 1 master node + [2 slave nodes](https://raw.githubusercontent.com/dongjinleekr/docw/master/template-hadoop-tiny.json).
+The details of created cluster is stored in [cluster-name].json.
+(In this case, tinycluster.json)

+> `docw create tinycluster template-hadoop-tiny.json`

+## Destroy

-By following command, hadoop cluster is completed:
+The following command destroys the hadoop cluster namded 'tinycluster'.

-> docw mkcluster testhd hadoop ${USER}-0 ${USER}-1	\# configure hadoop cluster, whose master node would be ${USER}-0

-After above command completed, connect to master node and run hadoop cluster:

-> ssh hduser@${USER}-0
-> boot-all
+> `docw destroy tinycluster.json`

-Now, you have a hadoop cluster consists of ${USER}-0 and ${USER}-1.

-## Creating zookeeper cluster in 5 minutes ##

-Creating zookeeper cluster is also easy.

-> docw mknodes 2 3

-> docw format --all

-> docw mkcluster testzk zookeeper ${USER}-2 ${USER}-3 ${USER}-4

-If you want to use created zookeeper cluster from created hadoop cluster, bond two clusters:

-> docw merge testzk testhd testcl

-## Removing Cluster

-After use, delete the whole cluster:

-> docw rmcluster testhd
-> docw rmcluster testzk

-## Future Plans
+# Future Plans

-In version 0.6, following features will be supported:
+In version 0.7, the following features will be supported:

-1. Boilerplated arguments processing.
-2. Spark support.
-3. Automated prerequisitives configuration.
-4. Code refine.
-5. More documentations.
+1. Apache Spark, Apache Hama support.
+2. 'resume' command: If your cluster creation was terminated un-normally, you don't have to destroy & recreate the cluster any more.

 If you have any questions or proposes, don't hesitate to contact me: dongjin.lee.kr@gmail.com.